moonburnt/anidb_parser/README.md

 back on that decision
 - Because automated web parsing is banned by anidb, **in order to use this library, you must supply it with real browser's user agent**
+- Its **only possible to process pages available to anonymous**.
+I may reconsider that choice later, but for the time being everything that require you to provide your anidb account creditnails in unaccessible